aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 ![png](/img/2020-04-11_01/output_21_0.png)

-Again, it looks like a piecwise linear curve.
+Again, it looks like a piecewise linear curve.

 ```python
 death_min = 11000